 Appointed a Fellow of the Royal Historical Society in 1981, Prof. Rousseau held visiting fellowships and scholarships at Dumbarton Oaks, the University of Exeter, the Institute for Advanced Study (Princeton), Wolfson College (Oxford), Robinson College (Cambridge), the Center for Advanced Studies (Norwegian Academy of Science and Letters), and the Center for Medieval and Renaissance Studies at UCLA.
 In 1985 he served as Visiting Professor at the University of California, Berkeley, and from 2013 to 2016 as Honorary Professor at the Centre for Early Christian Studies, Australian Catholic University.

 A memorial celebration for Prof. Rousseau was held as a Zoom webinar on Sunday, Oct.
 18, 4:00-5:30PM EDT.
-The event has been recorded, and portions of it will be posted on this website in the coming weeks.
+Portions of the event have been posted below.

 Johann Sebastian Bach, “Wie schön leuchtet der Morgenstern” (BWV 1)

 William Klingshirn, Margaret H. Gardiner Professor of Greek and Latin and Director, Center for the Study of Early Christianity

 Sr. Maria Kiely, OSB, Adjunct Assistant Professor of Greek and Latin